kyleslie2/juniper-renos/src/pages/index.md

 mainpitch:
   title: Juniper Home Renovations
   description: >
-    We are a family-owned & operated business that specializes in custom home renovations to fit your budget & style.
+    We are a family-owned business that specializes in custom home renovations to fit your budget & style.
 We love taking the home you have and turning it into a home that feels like yours!
-description: We will use a combination of cost-effective and custom options to make your home exactly how you want.
+description: Our goal is to help make your home a place that you want to put down roots in longterm.
+Whether its a new kitchen, new bathroom, trim or custom upgrades, we are ready to help you!
 intro:
   blurbs: []
   heading: Heading 1